MrKp57/MI207/README.md

   - Command list :
     - /who : "List of connected users : nickname and pid"
     - /nick $nickname : "Change my nickname"
-    - /msg $pid $message : "To send message to specific pid"
+    - /msg $pid $message : "To send message to specific client pid"

 ## both
 - if client is started with no server running, one server is started in background as daemon.